How Certified Plants Achieve Efficiency

-This webinar series will provide an inside look at how ENERGY STAR certified plants, the most energy-efficient manufacturing plants in the nation, have achieved top performance.
+Also watch this pre-recorded webinar series to get an inside look at how ENERGY STAR certified plants, the most energy-efficient manufacturing plants in the nation, have achieved top performance.

 While there are no volcanoes in Arizona or New Jersey, the plants featured in this webinar need to reach temperatures as hot as lava to make their products.
 Learn how they stay efficient both on the thermal and electrical sides of their facilities.
-This webinar will feature:
+This webinar featured:

 Achieving top performance is more than just installing energy-efficient equipment.
 It involves actively managing operations and engaging staff.
 See how these two plants have made investments in equipment and energy management to reach top performance.